Goldman Sachs Maintains Twist Bioscience (TWST) Neutral Recommendation

 What are Other Shareholders Doing?

-California State Teachers Retirement System holds 69K shares representing 0.12% ownership of the company.
-In it's prior filing, the firm reported owning 68K shares, representing an increase of 1.22%.
-The firm decreased its portfolio allocation in TWST by 36.40% over the last quarter.
+Great West Life Assurance holds 4K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 3K shares, representing an increase of 21.93%.
+The firm decreased its portfolio allocation in TWST by 99.92% over the last quarter.

+WDNA - WisdomTree BioRevolution Fund N holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 0K shares, representing an increase of 74.86%.
+The firm increased its portfolio allocation in TWST by 192.59% over the last quarter.

-Comprehensive Financial Management holds 26K shares representing 0.05% ownership of the company.
+BGUIX - Baillie Gifford U.S. Discovery Fund Institutional Class holds 1K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-Avidity Partners Management holds 611K shares representing 1.07% ownership of the company.
+SEASONS SERIES TRUST - SA Multi-Managed Small Cap Portfolio Class 1 holds 3K shares representing 0.01% ownership of the company.

-LABU - Direxion Daily S&P Biotech Bull 3X Shares Direxion Daily S&P Biotech Bull 3X Shares holds 259K shares representing 0.45% ownership of the company.
-In it's prior filing, the firm reported owning 169K shares, representing an increase of 34.63%.
-The firm increased its portfolio allocation in TWST by 42.07% over the last quarter.

-Brighthouse Funds Trust I - JPMorgan Small Cap Value Portfolio holds 62K shares representing 0.11% ownership of the company.
-In it's prior filing, the firm reported owning 24K shares, representing an increase of 61.10%.
-The firm increased its portfolio allocation in TWST by 67.31% over the last quarter.
+FDGRX - Fidelity Growth Company Fund holds 800K shares representing 1.41% ownership of the company.
+In it's prior filing, the firm reported owning 828K shares, representing a decrease of 3.44%.
+The firm decreased its portfolio allocation in TWST by 32.71% over the last quarter.

 What is the Fund Sentiment?